Extractive contest design

 For any CSF and any value tuple, in any Nash equilibrium, the aggregate effort is less than or equal to the maximum value. \begin{proposition} Let $f \in F$ and $v \in V$.
 Let $x^\ast \in E^{f v}$.
 Then, $\sum_{i \in N} x_i^\ast \leq m^v$. \end{proposition}

 We say that a CSF is extractive if in some Nash equilibrium, the aggregate effort is equal to the maximum value.
-We say that a CSF is strictly extractive if it is extractive, and in any Nash equilibrium, the aggregate effort is equal to the maximum value. \begin{definition} Let $f \in F$ and $v \in V$. $f$ is \emph{extractive} under $v$ if there exists $x^\ast \in E^{f v}$ such that $\sum_{i \in N} x_i^\ast = m^v$. $f$ is \emph{strictly extractive} under $v$ if $f$ is extractive under $v$ and for all $x^\ast \in E^{f v}$, $\sum_{i \in N} x_i^\ast = m^v$. \end{definition}
+We say that a CSF is strictly extractive if it is extractive and in any Nash equilibrium, the aggregate effort is equal to the maximum value. \begin{definition} Let $f \in F$ and $v \in V$. $f$ is \emph{extractive} for $v$ if there exists $x^\ast \in E^{f v}$ such that $\sum_{i \in N} x_i^\ast = m^v$. $f$ is \emph{strictly extractive} for $v$ if $f$ is extractive for $v$ and for all $x^\ast \in E^{f v}$, $\sum_{i \in N} x_i^\ast = m^v$. \end{definition}